xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 1. A stream which contains the networking state changes.
 1. A refresh function, to refresh all data.
 1. A stream which contains the status of the refresh request.
-1. A retry function, in order to be able to execute it if something failed.
+1. A retry function executed if something failed.

-The networking state could be represented as:
+The network state could be represented as:
 ```kotlin
 enum class Status {
   RUNNING,